Inner Work

 Preparing for an online session

-Online Inner Work sessions are held via Zoom and are most supportive when you’re able to settle into a quiet, uninterrupted space.
+Online Inner Work sessions are held via Zoom and are most supportive when you’re able to settle into a quiet, private space.

 Before your session, it can be helpful to have: